jwplayer/jwplatform-py/README.rst

 .. code-block:: python

-  import jwplatform
+  from jwplatform.client import JWPlatformClient

 Initialize ``jwplatform`` client instance.
 API keys can be created in the JW Platform dashboard on the API Credentials page.
 Copy the secret value to use here.

 .. code-block:: python

-  jwplatform_client = jwplatform.client.JWPlatformClient('API_SECRET')
+  jwplatform_client = JWPlatformClient('API_SECRET')

 Make an API request: